pasturl/Hack4NF-2022/README.md

 #### Glioma SHAP feature importance
 The features are ranked by the SHAP importance value.
-The color represents the feature value, red means high value, and blue low values of the feature.
+The color represents the feature value, red means high value, and blue low value of the feature.
 The X-axis has represented the impact on the model prediction.
 Some of the most important features:
 * **KRAS_SNP**: High values (which means SNP mutation) represent a lower probability of  glioma cancer.
-  This relation could not be check with any paper.
+  This relation could not be checked with any paper.
 In one research paper [by Guan, Qian, et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8039792/), individuals with KRAS rs7312175 GA genotype were more likely to develop glioma.
   Further research should be done.
 * **TERT_SNP**: High values represent a higher probability of glioma cancer.
   It is presented in [this paper by Mosrati, Mohamed Ali, et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4599297/)
 * **IDH1_SNP**: High values represent a higher probability of glioma cancer.
   It is in line with what has been published [by Yan, Hai, et al.](https://www.nejm.org/doi/full/10.1056/NEJMoa0808710)